LuxDL/DocumenterVitepress.jl/docs/src/index.md

 <h2> Basic usage </h2>

-If you copy the contents of the `docs/` directory and the `.github/Documenter.yml` file to your repo, you should be good to go!
+If you copy the contents of the `docs/` directory and the `.github/Documenter.yml` file to your repo, you should be good to go and edit docs as usual!

+Just remember to edit the sidebar in `docs/src/.vitepress/config.mts`.

 </div>